Claude Makélélé: Real Madrid

 …we knew that Zidane, Raúl, and Figo didn't track back, so we had to put a guy in front of the back four who would defend.

 — Arrigo Sacchi describes Real Madrid's need for a holding midfielder.

 In summer 2000, while Makélélé's former teammate at Nantes Christian Karembeu left Real Madrid for Middlesbrough, he was snapped up by the Spanish capital club.
 Makélélé's transfer was controversial, as Celta did not want to sell Makélélé unless a substantial improvement on their offer was made.
 Makélélé refused to train until there was resolution of his contract.
 Finally, Celta were reluctantly forced to sell him for €14 million, far less than their valuation of the player and only after a falsified police report was made by his agent, Marc Roger.

-At Real, Makélélé substantially added to his medal tally, winning two Spanish La Liga championships, the Champions League, the Supercopa de España, the UEFA Super Cup and the Intercontinental Cup.
+At Real, Makélélé added to his medal tally, winning two Spanish La Liga championships, the Champions League, the Supercopa de España, the UEFA Super Cup and the Intercontinental Cup.
 As an ever-present in Vicente del Bosque's Real Madrid side, Makélélé also established himself as one of the best defensive midfielders in the world.

 Despite his value to the team, however, Makélélé was one of its most (relatively) under-paid members, earning a fraction of that paid to teammates like Zinedine Zidane, Luís Figo, Raúl, Ronaldo, Roberto Carlos, Steve McManaman, and Guti.
-In the summer of 2003, feeling that his position at the club was insecure after the shock sacking of Del Bosque and the arrival of David Beckham, and encouraged by teammates Zidane, Raúl, McManaman and Fernando Morientes, Makélélé decided to ask for an improved contract.
+In the summer of 2003, feeling that his position at the club was insecure after the shock dismissal of Del Bosque and the arrival of David Beckham, and encouraged by teammates Zidane, Raúl, McManaman and Fernando Morientes, Makélélé decided to ask for an improved contract.
 The Real management flatly refused to consider his request.
 Upset, Makélélé handed in a transfer request, whereupon he was signed by Chelsea.
-Club president Florentino Pérez infamously poured scorn on Makélélé's footballing abilities and proclaimed that Makélélé would not be missed:
+Club president Florentino Pérez poured scorn on Makélélé's footballing abilities and said that Makélélé would not be missed: